cjimti/mk/_posts/2018-03-02-dont-install-cqlsh.md

 mast: cqlsh
 ---

-We live in a world of process isolation and tools that make utilizing it extremely simple, with apps like [Docker] can perform dependency management with **dependency isolation**.
+We live in a world of process isolation and tools that make utilizing it extremely simple, with apps like [Docker] we can perform dependency management with **dependency isolation**.
 As I am slowly becoming a fanboy of containerization, I look forward to the day when typing `ps` on my local workstation or remote server is nearly synonymous with commands like `docker ps` or `kubectl get services`.

 Case: **Cassandra development and your local workstation.**